-2. Choose the default storage location for saving measurement result files.
+- 2. Choose the default storage location for saving measurement result files.
 In MFCTool V10 the default file type for measurement results is ".XML".
-(The path is written in URI format).

-- 3. Select the legacy DAM file format (WMFCTool V9, V8, 3035) to save a copy of the measurement results.
+(The path is written in URI format). - 3.
+Select the legacy DAM file format (WMFCTool V9, V8, 3035) to save a copy of the measurement results.
 Select "None" to disable this option. - 4.
 Check the box to save measurement results in a temporary file for recovery use. - 5.
 Choose the default storage location for the recovery measurement files.
 (The path is written in URI format). - 6.
-Enter the maximum number of recovery measurement files to be kept. - Enable or disable the maintenance operating mode.
-(Available in MFCToolPro edition only)
+Enter the maximum number of recovery measurement files to be kept. - 7.
+Check the box to use a custom default measurement file name instead of the default MFCTool name.
+(The default MFCTool measurement file name is constructed as - "ProbeArrayType\ProbeArraySerialNumber\Date\OperatingMode.mxr.xml"). - 8.
+Enter the desired custom default file name without the file extension. - 9.
+Enable or disable the maintenance operating mode.
+(Available in MFCToolPro edition only, with a valid license)

-When the Maintenance mode is enabled, the Normalization operating mode is available on the MFCToolPro's left side (see item 8).
+When the Maintenance mode is enabled, the Normalization operating mode is available on the MFCToolPro's left side (see item 10).